 Take your uncooked noodles and smash them up in the bag.
-Sprinkle them over a mixed salad and mix it together with a balsamic vinaigrette dressing.
-It's a great way to get a crunch in your salad, plus it's a bit healthier than the other version, thanks to all the veggies.
+Sprinkle them over a mixed salad and mix it together with a balsamic vinaigrette dressing (or your other favorite dressing).
+The noodles add a great crunch in your salad, plus it's a bit healthier than the other version, thanks to all the veggies.

 Egg Drop Soup Ramen